discordjs/guide/guide/sequelize/README.md

 ```

 This is your first query.
 You are finally doing something with our data, yay!
 `.findOne()` is how you fetch a single row of data.
 The `where: { name: tagName }` makes sure you only get the row with the desired tag.
 Since the queries are asynchronous, you will need to use `await` to fetch it.
 After receiving the data, you can use `.get()` on that object to grab the data.
-If no data is received, then you can tell the user that the query found no data.
+If no data is received, then you can tell the user that the query returned no data.

 ### [zeta] Editing a tag